Deep Dive Into FHIR SDC: From Theory to Practice.

 Microsoft

-With years of experience in diverse environments, I have gained extensive knowledge on how software effectively meets user and business needs, which often clash.
-I have contributed to various software styles, from aged care health environments to fast-paced transactional products, and in time-sensitive newspaper publishing, where multiple users concurrently edit the same story and need real-time updates on changes.
+With years of experience in diverse environments, Brian has gained extensive knowledge on how software effectively meets user and business needs, which often clash.
+He has contributed to various software styles, from aged care health environments to fast-paced transactional products, and in time-sensitive newspaper publishing, where multiple users concurrently edit the same story and need real-time updates on changes.

 Linkedin ->Senior Software Developer